artificially-ai/scala_tutorial/README.md

 - Since objects are singletons, whatever state it has will be shared amongst the instances of the class it accompanies.

 You will find some application of Companion Objects in the ```SecretAgents.scala``` and ```SuperHeroes.scala``` files.

+#### The Apply Method

+The ```apply``` method brings some special juice to Scala.
+It helps the programmer to write less and less code.
+All the boilerplate you are use to will be gone!

+- If a method is called ```apply```, you don't have to call it explicitly
+- It can be used in both classes and objects.
+- Although we haven't seen it, it has already been used in this tutorial: case classes.
+Yes, they not only declare accessor methods automatically, but they also create a companion object for the class and apply methods to be used as factory methods.

+To see how it is possible, please refer to the ```Cars.scala``` file.